Advertiser disclosure

 A unique opportunity to bring learning to your home life Could prevent you from living with your friends who don’t share your LLC interest

-Taps you in to a potential alumni network
+Taps you into a potential alumni network

 Additional resources for college students